 During last weekend’s San Diego Comic Con, Blast Magazine had the opportunity to speak with Hartman about his entertaining television series, innovative video platform, and influential charity work.

 Blast Magazine: Your most recent television series, Bunsen is a Beast, premiered earlier this year.
-The show tends to focus on the issues of fitting in and adjusting to new environments.
+The show focuses on the issues of fitting in and adjusting to new environments.
 Were these ideas based on real-life experiences that you witnessed?

 Butch Hartman: Definitely.
 I think Bunsen is a show that is relatable for everybody.
 Everybody has had that experience where they were the new kid in school or didn’t fit in well in a new place at first.
 Everybody wants to be accepted and I think Bunsen really speaks to that.
 I never go into shows trying to make them deep and philosophical.
 I just want to have a good time, but that is the basic premise of the show.
 Can Bunsen fit in?
 What is it like to hang out with a beast friend who is a kid unlike any other?